theColorfulRainbow/CacheSim/Source_extra/README.md

 # Description
 This directory hold the extra functionality added to the code
 ## Changes
-- Implementation of the MESI Protocol: built on top of the MSI
+- Depedning on input parameters it can run the following features:
+    - MSI
+    - MESI
-- Data can be forwarded both ways between processors
+    - Data forwarding in both directions
+- These determine what features are used:
+    - MESI (bool): False (default- will run MSI); True (if you want MESI)
+    - FLOPER (bool): False (default- one direction for data forwarding); True (forward and backward)

 # Results:
 ## Trace 1